 - A part of your pancreas

 What's the process for making an organ donation?

 When you are a possible living donor, your rights and privacy are carefully protected.
 It's also very important to be informed about the risks of donating an organ.
-To help you make the best decision for you, you will have an independent donor advocate (IDA) who will guide you and answer your questions.

 Here are the steps for making a donation: